luigi25/Image-Viewer/README.md

  - copyright information.

 ## Functionalities
-In this section are listed all the functions available in the Image Viewer.
+In this section are listed all the functions available in the Image-Viewer.

 ### Open Image
-From the starting window a message is displayed to help you load the images and there are three possible ways to do this:
+From the starting window a message is displayed to help you load the images and understand what to do, indeed there are three possible ways to do this:
 * Use the **hotkey** "Crtl+O";
 * **Go to** "File -> Open";
 * **Right click** and choose "Open an image".
-In the file dialog that appears you can choose jpeg or png images.
+In the file dialog that appears, you can choose jpeg or png images.
-The user can also drag one or more images into the window: if the user drags more than one photo, the list below will be filled and the last photo will be uploaded.
+The user can also drag one or more images into the window, in fact if the user drags more than one photo the list below will be filled and the last photo will be uploaded.
 The MainWindow will show up as follows: